dailymuse/mithril-coat/README.md

 ```

 ### Model Requests
-In addition to allowing you to set the underlying xhr requests - mithril coat provides a few other convenience methods.
+In addition to allowing you to set the underlying xhr requests - Mithril Coat provides a few other convenience methods.
 All method calls accept an object of key values.
-Possible keys that mithril coat will place in the options m.request include:
+Possible keys that Mithril Coat will place in the options m.request include:

 * "user"
 * "password"